vishaldhiman28/Some-Interesting-Programs/The last Thursday of the month/readme.md

 This function returns True if the given date is the last Thursday of the respective month.
 Input_date is of type String.

-getLastThursday(input_month) -
+getLastThursday(input_month,year) -
-This function  returns the last Thursday of the respective month.
+This function  returns the last Thursday of the respective month (Default year is 2019 if want to change year also then pass year).

 Input_month is of type String.
 Function returns a date in string format.